aer0usa/aer0usa.github.io/sliderules.md

     * Aluminum
     * Logo Style 4
         * No Artwork Mark
-        * "MADE IN U.S.A." under logo like Style 5
+        * “MADE IN U.S.A.” under logo like Style 5
     * Stamped Aluminum Posts
-        * "Grooved Stamped Posts Contoured to Finger Tip"
+        * “Grooved Stamped Posts Contoured to Finger Tip”
         * Dull, not shiny
     * Grooved Convex Lens
     * Nylon Cursor Bars
     * No Grooves in Rails for Cursor
     * Grooved Slide
     * Slide Tension Springs
-    * Slide has "PICKETT & ECKEL INC. CHICAGO ILL.
-U.S.A."
+    * Slide has “PICKETT & ECKEL INC. CHICAGO ILL.
+U.S.A.”
         * Pickett moved to California in 1964
 * Plastic Cursor
     * Dirty and cloudy.
 Cleaned up well.
     * Slightly Yellowed
 * Includes Leather Case
-    * "FRANK BUSH" stamped inside case flap
+    * “FRANK BUSH” stamped inside case flap
     * There has been a sticker on the front and back of the case, like price tags?
     * There is still some adhesive remaining from each sticker.
 Still sticky, so probably recent.
     * There are scratches on the case where someone removed the stickers.
 They are not deep scratches.